NREL/PLEXOS2PRAS.jl/worksheet_modification.md

 - The Mean Time to Repair for each Generator and Line object is set to zero.

-- A new ST Schedule object that aggregates transmission regionally is created and associated with every Model.
+- A new ST Schedule object that aggregates transmission regionally is created and associated with every Model, and all other phase memberships (PASA, MT, etc) are removed.

 - A new Report object is created and associated with every Model.
   The new Report outputs the following properties for the Interval time period: